Enter your email and password to access secured content, members only resources and discount prices.

 Some of the measures that may be considered include:

 Most State and Territory workplace health and safety authorities affected by bushfire smoke have developed guidance to help people to:

 You should seek, obtain and follow the information and guidance that is available from your local workplace health and safety authority.
 Their websites are:

 EPAs and Health Departments may also provide advice and guidance about the health hazards and activities that should be avoided in the prevailing conditions.

-It is likely health and safety regulators will take the view that employers, PCBUs and people in control of construction sites must access and apply the information on these websites in determining the appropriate action to take to control the risks of bushfire smoke and to comply with workplace health and safety laws.
+It is likely workplace health and safety regulators will take the view that employers, PCBUs and people in control of construction sites must access and apply the information on the above websites in determining the appropriate action to take to control the risks of bushfire smoke and to comply with workplace health and safety laws.

 As we are coming up to another bushfire season its an important reminder to be across the rules for working on bushfire prone days and on worker safety where bushfire smoke may be present.